kokonect-link/cherrypick/src/docs/en-US/reaction.md

 It's possible to customize the emoji picker to display the emojis you want.
 You can configure it in the "Reactions" settings menu.

 ## About reacting to remote posts
-Because reactions are a Misskey-original feature, unless the remote instance is also a Misskey instance, reactions to posts will be sent as a "Like" activity.Generally speaking, "Like" functionality seems to be implemented as a "Favorite" feature.
-In addition, even if the interaction partner is a Misskey instance, custom emoji reactions will not be transmitted and instead fall back to a "👍" reaction or similar.
+Because reactions are a CherryPick-original feature, unless the remote instance is also a CherryPick instance, reactions to posts will be sent as a "Like" activity.Generally speaking, "Like" functionality seems to be implemented as a "Favorite" feature.
+In addition, even if the interaction partner is a CherryPick instance, custom emoji reactions will not be transmitted and instead fall back to a "👍" reaction or similar.

 ## About reactions from remote servers
-If a "Like" activity is sent from a remote server, it will be interpreted as a "👍" reaction in Misskey.
+If a "Like" activity is sent from a remote server, it will be interpreted as a "👍" reaction in CherryPick.